ungive/loon/api/specification.md

 - [x] server does not send Close when client response filename is non-empty
 - [x] server sends Close when client response filename is empty
 - [x] server sends Close when client response content type is not in constraints
+- [x] server does not send Close when client response content type has parameters
 - [x] server sends Close when client sends ContentChunk before ContentHeader
 - [x] server sends Close when client sends the same ContentChunk twice
 - [x] server sends Close when client sends an additional ContentChunk